Miralax For Kids: Safety Concerns, Dosage And Side Effects

 Parents might be worried about the possible negative effects of using Miralax for a long time on their children’s behavior and overall health.
 According to reports from the FDA, people who used Miralax experienced different symptoms such as seizures, problems with their senses, feelings of anxiety, anger, and changes in mood.
 (6).

 Though the Food and Drug Administration did not approve Miralax for kids and is neither banned, it is always better to take your little one to the doctor when they have constipation or other digestive health issues instead of giving them the drug.
 The doctor will examine the symptoms and go through the medical history before prescribing the medicines with the right dosage.
-Although there are no serious side effects of the drug, stop giving it if you notice any unusual signs and symptoms and consult the medical professional.
+Although there are no serious side effects of the drug, stop giving it if you notice any unusual signs and symptoms and consult a medical professional.

 Infographic: Ways To Help Children With Constipation